for Veterans and the Public

 - Throw away any foods (like fruit, vegetables, and cheese) that you think might be old.
 If food has a moldy or rotten spot, throw it out.
 When in doubt, throw it out.

 - Some germs are spread through tap water.
-If your public water supply isn't totally pure, drink bottled water.
+Check the quality of your public water supply or drink bottled water.